splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Runtime metrics
 -----------------

 Instrument your back-end applications to send spans to Splunk APM to view runtime metrics.
-The following runtime metrics are available for Java, Node.js, and .NET in the service view.
 See :ref:`get-started-application`.

-* Memory usage
-* Allocation rate
-* Class loading
-* GC activity
-* GC overhead
-* Thread count
-* GC overhead
-* Thread count
-* Thread pools
+The available runtime metrics vary based on language.
+See :ref:`metric-reference` for more information.

 Infrastructure metrics
 -----------------------